Children, including those sired with prostitutes, can inherit property under Kenyan laws

 Simon Mbugua, now a father of three, recalled driving to Gachie to bury his dad and “I had just bought a Mercedes from Kimani Wamatangi (now Kiambu Governor) and my step brothers thought I had gone to fight for inheritance.
 The foodstuff I had brought to help with the funeral were rudely thrown away and distributed to villagers.
 I told them I will be richer than my father.”

-Journey to being wealthier than his father started with being a cleaner at a butchery in Highridge Shopping Centre in a building owned by his father.
+Journey to being wealthier than his father started with being employed to clean a butchery in Nairobi’s Highridge Shopping Centre in a building owned by his father.

-“I was earning Sh35 per day but saved Sh1050 by end month.
-I chilled in Gikomba with shoe sellers most evenings and one time they sold left over shoes for Sh5 each.
-I bought shoes worth Sh500, washed and polished them and rented a street space in Gikomba and resold each Sh20.
+“I was earning Sh35 per day but saved Sh1, 050 by end month.
+I chilled in Gikomba with shoe sellers most evenings and one time they sold me left over shoes for Sh5 each.
+I bought shoes worth Sh500, washed and polished them and resold each pair for Sh20.
 I made a profit of Sh 600 and never returned to the butchery again,” remembers Mbugua who shortly began buying shoes in bales, instead of rejects.

 The law now includes “an Unaccepted Child” as part of inheritance claims and is the section Jacob Ocholla Mwai is using against the Kibakis

 “One bale cost Sh3, 500.
 So, I opened a shop selling the shoes, and got an employee to sell the rejects.
 But shortly realized the bale cost Sh1, 500 in Mombasa.
-A year had passed since I started selling shoes and I had saved Sh 200,000,” said Mbugua, adding that he hid the Sh200, 000 in his underwear as “I was afraid majini would steal my money.
-Have you ever hidden Sh 200,000 in your underwear?
+A year had passed since I started selling shoes and I had saved Sh200,000,” offered Mbugua, adding that he hid the Sh200, 000 in his underwear as “I was afraid majini would steal my money.
+Have you ever hidden Sh200,000 in your underwear?
 It’s very bulky and Mombasa is very hot.”

 Mbugua bought 100 bales of shoes and former Finance CS Ukur Yatani, then in provincial administration, helped him get a container and “I officially became a shoe whole seller” and on to chair of hawkers in Gikomba.